 at the MCM Elegante Hotel at 2020 Menaul NE

 Reservations are required.
 Call 505-884-8441 to reserve your place.
-The luncheon cost has increased to $17 for members and $20 for non-members.
-A vegetarian meal is available upon request - be sure to specify your meal choice when you call in your reservation.
+The luncheon cost is $17 for members and $20 for non-members.
+A vegetarian meal is available upon request - be sure to specify your meal choice when you call in (884-8441) or email (lunch at lwvcnm dot org) your reservation.
 The deadline is August 11, Monday, preferably before 10am.

 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.